longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^^^

 The :guilabel:`Multiplayer` menu has a collection of functions to aid certain multiplayer games.
 Many of the options are specifically tailored to the MP2c and WarCiv rulesets.

-The :guilabel:`Multiplayer` menu has the following options:
+It has the following options:

 Delayed GoTo
     Give a unit orders to move at a specific time in the turn.
 This assumes that the turn is time based.